 As of June 1, daycares in the Montreal region and schools specializing in education for students with special needs will be allowed to reopen.
 Private health care services such as dental care, optometry, physiotherapy and family counselling will be allowed to resume in addition to animal grooming services, courthouses, cottage rentals and campgrounds.
 Beauty services including hair salons, nails salons, estheticians and tattoo parlours will also reopen but only outside of the Montreal area.

 Outdoor tem sports practices will be allowed to restart on June 8, and matches can resume June 22.
 That includes baseball, soccer and any other sports that can be played outdoors.
-As of June 22, gyms, arenas, cinemas, places of worship, indoor pools and public and private beaches can reopen.
+As of June 22, gyms, arenas, cinemas, places of worship, casinos, bars, indoor pools, water parks and public and private beaches can reopen.
 Day camps can also resume but overnight summer camps won't be allowed until next year.
 Camping is allowed outside the Montreal and Joliette regions, as are cottages.
 All other businesses can reopen June 25.

 Residents of long-term care homes that don't have active COVID-19 cases can now receive visitors inside, meet people outdoors and participate in group activities.
 They're also allowed to leave the facilities unaccompanied and remain out for more than 24 hours.
 Beginning June 26, volunteers and hairdressers will also be allowed inside the facilities.